-Invoice Fraud Detection: How to Identify Fake Invoices
+Invoice Fraud Detection: How to Identify Invoice Scams

 According to the 2023 AFP Payments Fraud and Control Survey, 65% of financial professionals reported that their company was the victim of an attack or attempt of payment fraud.
 Despite the large percentage, this is the lowest level of fraud reported since 2014.
 With a target on the back of most large organizations, it’s more important than ever for firms to understand and mitigate accounts payable vulnerabilities in order to protect against payment scams.

-The following guide provides valuable insights into invoice scams, a common accounts payable fraud method.
+This blog provides insights into invoice scams, a common accounts payable fraud method.
 Keep reading to protect your organization against invoice fraud by learning about: the different types of invoice fraud, how to identify fake invoices, and security best practices with AP automation.

 What is an invoice scam?